abygmat/final_project_aws/readme.md

 > ❗️ **Never commit your `.env` file to GitHub.**
 > ✅ Instead, provide a `.env.example` if sharing the project.
+> Both should be in same .env file
 ---

 ### ▶️ 4.
 Start the Backend Server